tokenized/docs/concepts-transactions.md

 <a name="introduction"></a>
 ## Introduction

-All Tokenized transactions are normal Bitcoin transactions that use P2PKH (or P2PSH) addresses in the inputs and outputs.
+All Tokenized transactions are normal Bitcoin transactions that use P2PKH addresses.
 The main feature that defines a Tokenized transaction is an `OP_RETURN` output that contains a Tokenized action.
-Bitcoin (BSV) is always used to pay network fees and all inputs and outputs require dust amounts of Bitcoin, at a minimum, to be valid.
+Bitcoin (BSV) is always used to pay network fees and all outputs, except `OP_RETURN`, require dust amounts of Bitcoin, at a minimum, to be valid.
 The protocol also identifies roles (smart contract, issuer, token senders/receivers, etc.) by the position (index of the inputs and outputs) of public address(es) in the transaction.

 All user and issuer driven actions are initiated by sending a request to the smart contract, via the blockchain, to perform a certain action.
 If the request is valid, the smart contract will respond by sending a response transaction containing updated information about the contract or asset (new balances, updated revision data, etc).
-Response actions will always be addressed to either the issuer or user address(es) or some satoshis will be sent back to the smart contract address.
-The smart contract sends change back to itself in what are known as contract-wide actions that affect the contract or asset as a whole.
+Response actions will always be addressed to either the contract, issuer, operator, or user address(es).
+As well as contract related and other fees being sent to the appropriate addresses.
+The smart contract sends back to itself in what are known as contract-wide actions that affect the contract or asset as a whole.

-Some transactions (eg. [Static Contract](../protocol/actions#static-contracts), [Transfer](../protocol/actions#action-transfer) action) require multiple inputs that are signed by different parties to be recognised by the contract.
-If the smart contract finds that the transaction is valid -- within contract & protocol rules, adequate balance and the correct fees included -- it will process the request, and send a response transaction to the blockchain as confirmation.
+Some transactions (eg. [Static Contract](../protocol/actions#static-contracts), [Transfer](../protocol/actions#action-transfer) action) may require multiple inputs that are signed by different parties to be recognised by the contract.

 Transactions that impact balances or the contract state always include a timestamp to ensure that even in the event of a block re-organisation that the contract actions can be restored in the correct order.

 <a name="building-transaction"></a>
 ## Building a Transaction

-Tokenized transactions are built by compiling the token data as a list of fields and appending them to each other as a hexadecimal string.
+Tokenized transaction messages are built by serializing the data (converting to binary) according to the protocol specification.
 There are many [different data formats](../protocol/field-types) used by each protocol action.

 ### Assembling OP_RETURN Packet